MateoBitar/MateoBitar/README.md

 # Welcome to My GitHub Profile!

 Hi there!
 I'm Matéo Bitar, a passionate computer science graduate from the University of Balamand.
-I enjoy designing innovative solutions, and crafting user-friendly experiences.
+I enjoy designing innovative solutions and crafting user-friendly experiences.
 Whether it's frontend development, backend architecture, mobile apps, or desktop applications, I'm always excited to tackle new challenges and deliver high-quality code.

 ---